 - Setting up new leaders up for success

 - Step 2: Establish a leadership development plan

-- Step 3: Align organisational goals to leadership
+- Step 3: Align organizational goals to leadership

-- Step 4: Customise the growth and development plan
+- Step 4: Customize the growth and development plan

 - Step 5: Facilitate leader assimilation